 Increased Job Effectiveness

-A job aid may not be followed properly because people scan it and improvise.
+A job aid may not be adequately followed because people scan it and improvise.
 In-app help doesn’t have to be scanned because it tells you exactly what to do next and how to do it.

 More Feedback